systemslab/popper-paper/paper/paper.md

 establishing a culture and environment where building, testing, and releasing software, can happen rapidly, frequently, and more reliably.
-Because DevOps is a cultural shift, there is no single toolset, rather a set or “DevOps toolchain” consisting of multiple tools, where each fits into one or more categories, which is reflective of the software development and delivery process.
+Because DevOps is a cultural shift, there is no single toolset, rather a set or "DevOps toolchain" consisting of multiple tools, where each fits into one or more categories, which is reflective of the software development and delivery process.